 - Asset export – Preparing the file for development is as important as the actual design.
 You can quickly mark elements for export, or include them in Design Specs for developers to download.

 - Adobe Fonts integration

 - Sketch, Photoshop, and Illustrator file import

 - And many more

-When you're ready to progress to the next stage of development, Adobe XD will turn your vision into reality by creating a prototype.
+When you’re ready to progress to the next stage of development, Adobe XD will turn your vision into reality by creating a prototype.
 This tool will provide you with ideas to create a high-fidelity prototype to improve the accuracy of initial test results with your target audience.
 You will be able to transform your static designs into rich user experiences.
 Add interactions, triggers, scroll positions, motion, animation, and more.
 This part is my favorite, as it gives so many possibilities to work in-depth on the design and create a feeling for a real experience with the final product.
-You can preview your prototype directly on-screen - tablet, computer, phone, and see how it actually would perform in the future.
-Not only it helps you develop an excellent user experience, but it helps all participants in the process to understand the product better, give feedback, and improve the product before the actual development.
+You can preview your prototype directly on-screen – tablet, computer, phone, and see how it actually would perform in the future.
+Not only does it help you develop an excellent user experience, but it helps all participants in the process to understand the product better, give feedback, and improve the product before the actual development.

 Test your new application, software, or website with your target audience to confirm its potential within your market.
 Identify the weak points of a product’s performance and use Adobe XD to optimize for even better functionality.
 I can not stress enough how important is user testing and the possibility to do it with XD.
 There are plugins available for XD, especially for user testing, but you can also perform your own research.

 Share design for review – Generate links to get feedback on your designs, or embed the prototype on Behance or a web page.
 Reviewers can comment directly on your prototypes.

 XD powers collaboration with your team, getting feedback, but also working with developers: